deel-ai/influenciae/docs/index.md

 ## 👨‍🎓 Creators

-This library was first created as a research tool by [Agustin-Martin PICARD](mailto:agustin-martin.picard@irt-saintexupery.com) in the context of the DEEL project with the help of [David Vigouroux](mailto:david.vigouroux@irt-saintexupery.com) and [Thomas FEL](http://thomasfel.fr).
+This library was first created as a research tool by [Agustin Martin PICARD](mailto:agustin-martin.picard@irt-saintexupery.com) in the context of the DEEL project with the help of [David Vigouroux](mailto:david.vigouroux@irt-saintexupery.com) and [Thomas FEL](http://thomasfel.fr).
 Later on, [Lucas Hervier](https://github.com/lucashervier) joined the team to transform (at least attempt) the code base as a practical user-(almost)-friendly and efficient tool.

 ## 📝 License